Bence Bicsák: 2018: Competing at world-level

-On September 14, 2018, at the ITU World Triathlon Grand Final Gold Coast U23 event, Bence Bicsák won Bronze sharing the podium with Tayler Reid and Samuel Dickenson.
+On 14 September 2018, at the ITU World Triathlon Grand Final Gold Coast U23 event, Bence Bicsák won Bronze sharing the podium with Tayler Reid and Samuel Dickenson.

 Reflecting on the 2018 triathlon competition year, Bence Bicsák stated, "These results are noteworthy because no Hungarian triathlete has made (it) to the top 10 so far, and this was only my first year to race in world-level competitions."

-In October 2018, Bence Bicsák stated that he trains in all three sports (swim, bike run) daily.
-Furthermore, during a race, that he maintains a pulse of about 190 beats per minute for about two hours.
-His coach Szilárd Tóth referred to Bence Bicsák as "the fine-tuned sports machine."

-Olympic Qualification ranking aside, by November 2018, Bence Bicsák was 18th in the Triathlon World Rankings.

-2018 being his first year competing at a world-class level, Bence Bicsák reported that everyone was kind and personally welcomed by most of the eminent athletes.
-He added that he would increase his training intensity but take a balanced and gradual approach to reach the top physical and mental form required to be at the Olympics.
-He indicated that he was making good progress and that he was confident.
 At the end of 2018, his first year competing in the top-tier World Triathlon Series (WTS), Bence Bicsák ranked 23rd.

-One of Bicsák's stated goals for 2019 was to secure his Olympic Qualification ranking by participating in as many World Triathlon Series as possible.
-Another goal was to enjoy and love what he is doing and put as much effort into his university studies.

 2019

 For 2019, the World Triathlon rankings database indicates that Bence Bicsák competed in 11 triathlon events and won two Bronze.
 Overall, he placed within the top 10 in 64% of the races.

-On April 27, 2019, at the MS Amlin World Triathlon Bermuda Elite event, Bicsák finished 7th.
+On 27 April 2019, at the MS Amlin World Triathlon Bermuda Elite event, Bicsák finished 7th.
 His race result propelled him to 11th place in the World Triathlon Series Rankings, overtaking a two-time Olympian in the process.
 Post-race, Bicsák's performance captured the attention of the then five-time world champion triathlete legend.